granitify/granitify/README.md

 					left after filtering and searching the resourceList
 			Return:

-				resourcesToDisplay: [<ResourceDisplay resource>] props-> One resource from ResourceList per ResourceDisplay
+				resourcesToDisplay: [<ResourceDisplay>...] props-> One resource from ResourceList per ResourceDisplay

 ```